 Knock Knock: My Dad’s Dream for Me by Daniel Beaty, illustrated by Bryan Collier

 The love between son and father is a beautiful thing in this story.
-Every morning, his father knock-knocks on the boy’s door and the boy pretends to be asleep.
+Every morning, his father knock-knocks on the boy’s door, and the boy pretends to be asleep.
 But one day, the father isn’t there.
 And he doesn’t come back.
 The boy misses his dad in all the moments of the day that they did together like making scrambled eggs and helping with homework.
 So he writes his dad a letter.
 The letter his dad writes him back from jail is filled with words of wisdom and love.
-“No longer will I be there to knock on your door, so you must learn to knock for yourself.
-Knock knock down the doors that I could not.”
 Heart-wrenching, beautiful, and hope-filled.

 IslandBorn by Junot Díaz, illustrated by Leo Espinosa

-Lola longs to remember the island of her birthplace but she left the island as a baby and can’t remember.
+Lola longs to remember the island of her birthplace, but she left the island as a baby and can’t remember.
 Lola interviews her family and friends, listening to their snap-shot, detailed stories of the island’s bats, music, agua de coco, heat, and the Devil Monster.
 Through their stories, she creates her own tapestry of island memories that will always be in her heart.
-Stunning illustrations explode in colorful exuberance on every page of this lovely picture book.
+Stunning illustrations explode in colorful exuberance.

 My Grandma and Me by Mina Javaherbin, illustrated by Lindsey Yankey